 Successful agricultural research requires creativity and dedication, but also numbers and range.
-The number of researchers and practitioners, the range of human cultural and geographic diversity, the number of field research sites, the range of research locations, and the amount and distribution of financial resources dedicated to perennial grain crops around the globe will all determine how quickly and equitably perennial grain crops and the farming techniques needed to grow them can be developed.
+The number of researchers and practitioners, their human cultural and geographic diversity, field research sites, research locations, and the amount and distribution of financial resources dedicated to perennial grain crops around the globe will determine how quickly and equitably we can scale perennial grain crops and the farming techniques to grow them.

-The current global COVID-19 pandemic, political instability in the U.S. and around the world, and the vast threat of climate change all emphasize the need to build resilience.
-An expanded global research network can increase the pool of resources available at any one time, and decentralize the work so that a major disruption in any one locality is unlikely to jeopardize the overall research effort.
+The impact of the pandemic, current political instability worldwide, and the vast threat of climate change all emphasize the need to build resilience.
+In addition, an expanded global research network can increase the pool of available resources and decentralize the work so that a significant disruption in any locality is unlikely to jeopardize the overall research effort.

-NRI’s strategy is to create international hubs of perennial grain research and the connective infrastructure to support and sustain them.
+The International Initiative’s strategy is to create international hubs of perennial grain research and connective infrastructure to support and sustain them.
 Participants will share innovations, knowledge, and resources around the world.

 Global collaboration will be grounded in localized learning.
-Places have their own long histories and ongoing stories of human relationships with diverse, perennial plants, crops, and ecosystems.
-Regional hubs may respectfully revitalize local knowledge and communities through integrative, participatory research processes.
+Places have long histories and ongoing stories of human relationships with diverse, perennial plants, crops, and ecosystems.
+Regional hubs may respectfully revitalize local knowledge and communities through integrative, participatory research.

-Low-input perennial grain agriculture could help communities as they learn to persist through crisis and remake their local and regional food systems to achieve perennial food security within ecological limits.
+Low-input perennial grain agriculture could help communities learn to persist through crisis and remake their local and regional food systems to achieve perennial food security within ecological limits.

-The Land Institute’s New Roots International initiative will collaboratively organize research partners and priorities in order to scale the global movement.
-NRI will support continued formation of interdisciplinary networks or clusters of researchers who might be concentrated in particular geographic areas, or working on a single species or challenge together across continents.
+The Land Institute’s International Initiative will collaboratively organize research partners and priorities to scale the global movement.
+In addition, the International Initiative will support the continued formation of interdisciplinary networks or clusters of researchers who might be concentrated in particular geographic areas or working on a single species or challenge together across continents.

 The success of this international initiative will be made possible by the active participation of partners to identify priorities and lead specific efforts or projects.

-In particular, the NRI network will advance diverse, perennial agriculture through:
+In particular, the International Initiative network will advance diverse, perennial agriculture through:

-- Ecological intensification of perennial grain cropping systems, and
+- Ecological intensification of perennial grain cropping systems

-NRI will engage with institutions who are working to advance the development of perennial grain agriculture in plant breeding, cropping systems, agroecology, social science, and transdisciplinary research to collaborate in the design process and launch of the initiative.
-We expect representatives from these organizations to serve on a future NRI steering committee.
+The International Initiative will engage with institutions working to advance the development of perennial grain agriculture in plant breeding, cropping systems, agroecology, social science, and transdisciplinary research to collaborate in the design process and launch of the initiative.
+In addition, we expect representatives from these organizations to serve on a future International Initiative steering committee.

 These institutional partners include: